1

 「臣聞堯無三夫之分,舜無咫尺之地,以有天下; 禹無百人之聚,以王諸侯; 湯武之士不過三千,車不過三百乘,卒不過三萬,立為天子:誠得其道也。 是故明主外料其敵之彊弱,內度其士卒賢不肖,不待兩軍相當而勝敗存亡之機固已形於胸中矣,豈揜於眾人之言而以冥冥決事哉!

 'Your minister has heard that Yao had no portion for three men, Shun had no land the size of a foot or inch, yet they possessed the world; Yu had no gathering of a hundred men, yet he became king of the feudal lords; Tang and Wu had soldiers not exceeding three thousand, chariots not exceeding three hundred, and troops not exceeding thirty thousand, yet they were established as Sons of Heaven: truly they obtained the Way.
-Therefore enlightened rulers externally measure the strength and weakness of their enemies, internally assess whether their soldiers are worthy or unworthy.
-Without waiting for the two armies to confront each other, the mechanisms of victory, defeat, survival, and extinction are already formed in their chests.
-How can they be obscured by the words of the crowd and decide affairs in darkness!
+Therefore, enlightened rulers measure the strength and weakness of their enemies abroad and assess the quality of their soldiers at home.
+Before the two armies even confront each other, the mechanisms of victory, defeat, survival, and destruction are already clear in their minds.
+How could they be blinded by the words of the crowd and decide affairs in darkness!

 14